zzhangjii/learning-library/oci-library/qloudable/File_Storage_Service/File_Storage_Service.md

 In this section we will delete all the resources we created in this lab.

 **Delete File System Storage**
-1. From OCI Services menu, click **File Systems**, then File System name that was created.
+1. From OCI Services menu, Click **File Systems**, then File System name that was created.

 2. Under Mount Target, Click the action icon and select **Detach**.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/File_Storage_Service/img/FSS_010.png" alt="image-alt-text">

-3. Verify there is no data under ‘Mount Targets’, then click Delete, click **OK** in Confirmation window.
+3. Verify there is no data under ‘Mount Targets’, then Click Delete, Click **OK** in Confirmation window.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/File_Storage_Service/img/FSS_011.png" alt="image-alt-text">